twilio-professional-services/flex-project-template/README.md

 ## Removing Features

+(the following is only applicable when using the flex v2 plugin)

 You may want to remove all the featues in the template and just want to use the template skeleton and serverless utilities
  - You are starting a project and you dont want the features
  - You may be creating a standalone plugin with a targeted feature set